Pascati/EldoriaNotes/content/Chronicles of Eldoria/Sessions/Act 1/Session 20.md

 - “Oh this?
 This is nothing, Divine magic is.. simple to bypass when you understand it down to the fundamentals..”
 “Dear child… why do you search for purpose when you are given one?”
 - “You’re a changeling.
 Not a tiefling, not a human, not an elf….
 A changeling…”
 - “A being of lies, deception, and yet… you despise lies you despise deception… it’s interesting to me, you despise the very thing that you are..”
-- “You walk around as Camille yet you are not him, you work with clover yet they are the enemy, you walk around with this high and mighty outlook yet you are… nothing.. at least without your god that is…”
+- “You walk around as Camille yet you are not him, you work with Clover yet they are the enemy, you walk around with this high and mighty outlook yet you are… nothing.. at least without your god that is…”
 - “Speaking of… you’ve had this itch in the back of your head… ask yourself out loud… do you serve the wrong god?”
 - “You serve a god, who let Camille die… and you do not possess the power to bring him back.. do you?”
 - “Your god can bring him back but will not… why?
 Because there’s a higher purpose?
 Because there's meaning in his death?”